rgm/hello-lagrangian/hello-lagrangian.md

 ---

 I hope this has piqued your interest to learn more.
-As of this writing, Lagrangian is barely four months old yet it's already achieved that test-framework tail-swallowing trick, and so the best place for learning more about using Lagrangian is to look over the extensive tests in its own source.
+As of this writing, L3 is barely four months old yet it's already achieved that neat test-framework tail-swallowing trick, and so the best place for learning more about using L3 is to look over the extensive tests in its own [source][lagrangian].

 [hello]: https://github.com/rgm/hello-lagrangian
 [lagrangian]: https://github.com/robrix/lagrangian